tjz21/DFT_PIB_Code/README.md

 ---

 > 'It is nice to know that the computer understands the problem.
-But **I would like to understand it too**.'
+But I would like to understand it too.'
 >
-> \- Eugene Wigner
+> \- **Eugene Wigner**

 ---